-As required by the Section 401 Certification, formal reports must be generated throughout the monitoring period.
-A summary data report will be submitted to Ecology by February 28 of each year, providing the data assessment described herein to determine compliance with state water quality criteria (WAC 173-201A).
+As required by the 401 Certification, formal reports must be generated throughout the monitoring period.
+A summary data report (Annual Flow and Water Temperature Report) will be submitted to Ecology by April 30 of each year, providing the data assessment described herein to determine compliance with state water quality criteria (WAC 173-201A).
 Each year these reports will include temperature and flow data on a monthly basis, from July to September, and quarterly the rest of the year, the results of petroleum product monitoring will be reported annually, unless sheen is observed.
-In Years 4 and 6, results of the DO, turbidity, pH, and TDG monitoring will be reported as a part of the annual report.
+In Years 4 (2013) and 6 (2015), results of the DO, turbidity, pH, and TDG monitoring will be reported as a part of the annual report.

-The annual report generally will include the results of all field activities, sampling and measurement procedures, conclusions, and recommendations for further action, if necessary.
+The Annual Flow and Water Temperature Report (report) generally will include the results of all field activities, sampling and measurement procedures, conclusions, and recommendations for further action, if necessary.
 Additionally, the report will include a location map, a site map illustrating the location of the sampling positions and the values observed for each parameter.
 Chelan PUD will prepare project results reports that will include a discussion of the work and recommendations for further investigation, or actions based on the monitoring results.
 Each report will contain all monitoring data, data review and verification write ups, non conformance with this plan, and completed monitoring logs reports.
+A scale drawing approximating sampling locations and sample identification numbers will be included.
+On-site obstacles will also be noted.
+Color photographs will be used to document sampling as needed.